-Although these boots were among our favorites for slipping on to take the shuttle bus up to the ski resort, care needed to be taken to avoid slipping while walking on the icy footpath leading up to the lifts.
+Although these boots were among our favorites for slipping on to take the shuttle bus up to the ski resort, care needed to be taken to avoid slipping while walking on the icy footpath leading up to the lodge.
 Not all users will have to deal with snow and ice where they plan on wearing these boots, and many users have reported excellent traction while wearing this model hunting, working in wet and slippery marine environments, and out in mucky pastures.
 If you're looking for an equally user-friendly boot with better traction in firm snow and ice, check out the Kamik Greenbay 4.
 Otherwise, the other top performing boots in terms of traction are the North Face Chilkat 400, the Kamik Nationplus, and the Columbia Bugaboot Plus IV.

-This Bogs model is a great boot for day-to-day life in most temperate regions.
+This Bogs Classic is a great boot for day-to-day life in most temperate regions.
 From going out sledding in the snow to walking the beach on the Washington Coast, the Classic Ultra Mid is durable enough to be used daily for applications where you need protection and warmth.
 It's also versatile enough that you can use them for many purposes even if you only pull them out of the closet a few times a year.
 Like most slip-on boots, we don't recommend them as a hiking boot, and wouldn't wear them snowshoeing or anywhere you require more support.

 For months on end, our expert reviewers wore our selection of winter boots.
 While each model received attention, we consistently grabbed the Bogs Classic Ultra Mid.
-Their ease of use and excellent weatherproofness endeared them to us and they have a special place next to the front door for trips outside when the weather is foul and we do not want to bother with lacing up boots or stressing about leaky seams.
+Their ease of use and excellent weatherproofing endeared them to us and they have a special place next to the front door for trips outside when the weather is foul and we do not want to bother with lacing up boots or stressing about leaky seams.
 If you're looking for simple waterproof slip-on convenience this is a good option to consider.